tarantool/getting-started/front/tutorial/en/index.md

 - The `parts` field in the index definition can contain several fields in order to build a composite (multi-part) index.
 You won't need it in this tutorial.
 - Tarantool does not support foreign keys, so you have to check manually that `video_id` and `user_id` exist in the `likes` space.

-**Great!
-Let's apply the schema** to the whole cluster.
-Go to the Schema tab in the cluster, copy the schema into the field, and click Apply.
-Done.
-The same data schema gets applied to all the nodes.

 ## Writing Data [5 minutes]